 Ten strategies to prepare for local rumors caused recent bank collapses

-Ten strategies to prepare for local rumors caused by the Silicon Valley and Signature Bank collapse.
+Ten strategies to prepare for local rumors caused by the recent bank collapse.

 The talking heads, bloggers, pundits and rumor spreaders are at it again.
-Silicon Valley Bank and Signature Bank fails because of a short-term liquidity crunch and Signature Bank has followed.
+Silicon Valley Bank failed because of a short-term liquidity crunch and Signature Bank has followed.
 Despite the removal of the $250,000 FDIC insurance cap,the next thing you know, your bank's customers want to withdraw their deposits immediately, even if the balance is below the FDIC insurance limit.
 How should you prepare for that to protect your long-term financial health?

 - Advance planning is essential.
 The FDIC almost always shuts down banks on Friday so that they can permit withdrawals the following Monday morning.
 This may be good for some depositors, but it allows misinformation to circulate and build panic nationwide over the weekend.
 You never want to unexpectedly find customers at the door on Monday morning waiting to withdraw their deposits.
 Even worse, you don't want take your crisis management plan off the shelf and shake off the dust because you haven't looked at it for years.

 - Review your existing crisis management plan.
 According to regulatory guidance, you should already have a plan in place.
 If it needs tweaking, do that immediately.
 Common problems that we have seen, and common criticisms by examiners, relate to failures to update the plan as officer turnover requires the re-assignment of responsibilities.
 The plan must conform to your most recent risk assessment and adequately address liquidity risk.
 Board approval should have occurred within the past year.